 It is possible to systematically restore the ability for muscles to work in a way that will result in proper movement, and to maintain a fully functional musculoskeletal system.
 Ensuring that this new state is stable before active exercise recommences, and that active exercise is introduced slowly is essential, otherwise the weaker muscles will tire quickly and the previous dysfunctional patterns will resume.

-Once functional movement is sustainably restored, then breathing, digestion and all the other systems will begin to improve, and the feeling of wellbeing has the potential to return to the body.
+Once functional movement is sustainably restored, then breathing, digestion and all the other systems will begin to improve, and the feeling of wellbeing will return to the body.

-If you're thinking of starting an exercise program and you have some pain, movement or postural issues I encourage you to consult an experienced and recommended bodyworker and exercise therapist to restore proper design movement so that your exercise will be as effective as possible in restoring and maintaining optimal health.
-If you think that Bowen Therapy and Egoscue exercises may assist, please call me on 0427 143 743.
+If you're thinking of starting an exercise program and you have some pain, movement or postural issues, I encourage you to consult an experienced and recommended bodyworker and exercise therapist to restore proper design movement so that your exercise will be as effective as possible in restoring and maintaining optimal health.
+Please call me to discuss how Bowen Therapy, Egoscue exercises and Qigong may assist in this.
+My number is 0427 143 743.

 Hi, I'm Prue Duffy, a Bowen Therapist and Equine Muscle Release Therapist in regional NSW, Australia.
 I've been doing Bowen since 2007, and opened a practice in Dubbo in 2012.
 The results some of my clients get through Bowen is truly amazing.